 Here is a remarkable Canadian aviation icon; the de Havilland Beaver Serial Number 1.
 I flew this type of aircraft on amphibious floats when I was with Transport Canada in Vancouver.

 MacDonald Douglas CF-101 Voodoo

-When Kevin was in the Canadian Armed Forces he flew this very CF-101 on operations.
+Kevin was in the Canadian Armed Forces as a fighter pilot and he flew this very CF-101 on operations.

-When we lived in Ottawa my son, Chris, was in Cubs and for one of their outings we bicycled to the museum, had various fun activities, watched an aviation movie then slept under the wing of this aircraft.
+When we lived in Ottawa my son, Chris, was in Cubs and for one of their outings we bicycled to the museum along the Ottawa River Parkway.
+There were various fun activities, we watched an aviation movie then slept overnight in the museum.
+We could pick any place for our sleeping bags so we chose under the wing of this aircraft.
 It was a real fun experience for a bunch of little boys.

 On the way to the Fredericton airport this morning we made a diversion to the Legislature Building for a photo with the Canada Flag.
 Again, the photo was kindly taken by our taxi driver.
 There had been a “technical glitch” with one of my SD memory cards so this was a retake.

 The weather was marginal VFR with some broken to overcast conditions along the way so we were again IFR at 8,000 feet.
 The conditions in the Ottawa area were 2,000 feet broken and since Rockcliffe does not have an instrument approach procedure we flew the Ottawa RNAV (GNSS) RWY 32 approach.
 When we brok out at around 2,000 feet I cancelled IFR and proceeded to Rockcliffe VFR.